Communication and Interaction

 If I can provide any further guidance/advice at this stage, please don’t hesitate to contact me.

 Kind regards, Paul

-The Communication & Interaction (C&I) Team consists of highly qualified and experienced Advisory Teachers, a Pre-5 Autism Specialist and Specialist Support Assistants.
+The Communication & Interaction (C&I) Team consists of highly qualified and experienced Advisory Teachers, a Speech and Language Therapist, a Pre-5 Autism Specialist and Specialist Support Assistants.
 We offer support, advice and guidance for children and young people where Autism and/or Speech, Language and Communication Needs (SLCN) is the primary need.

 Who do we work with?

 We work in partnership with educational settings from 0-25, as well as individual children and their families.
 Where possible this is in partnership with other agencies in education, health and social care.